 Aroostook County Genealogical Society, Census Order, P.O.
 Box 142, Caribou, ME 04736.

 ACGS was given 30 years of newspapers from 1960 to present day and these newly created books are a digital copy of the original hard cover notebooks that are stored in the Genealogy Room at the Caribou Library.
 After the notebooks were created digital scans were taken of each book and these books are the result of those clippings.
-This book covers obituaries and articles from 1959 to 1972 made up of three column pages with name and birth/death dates at top of each article.
-Book contains 891 entries, plus 11 page index totaling 323 pages.
+This books cover obituaries and articles from 1959 to 1972 made up of three column pages with name and birth/death dates at top of each article.
+Books contain 891 entries, plus 11 pages of indexs, totaling 323 pages.
 This book is offered for $70 plus S/H.

 To purchase any book on this page contact: email@example.com

 This is the the 2nd book created from ACGS Aroostook Republican Notebooks, for the years 1973 to 1976.
-The columns are set up by three to a page, at top listing of name, birth and death dates.
-The book is 244 pages, eight in the index containing about 690 persons.
+The columns are set up with three obituaries to a page, at top listing of name, birth and death dates.
+The book is 244 pages, eight books in the index containing about 690 persons.

 The price of the book is $60 plus S/H.